 - Your partner might complain about the fact that you grind your teeth while you sleep.
 People who grind their teeth on a regular basis often do so during the night, and aren’t necessarily aware it is happening.
 However, your partner will more than likely notice if you develop this condition.
 If he or she mentions that it happens often, you might want to contact our team at Carolina Dental Care Center.

 - You may experience a persistent and unexplained headache if you grind your teeth too often.
 You may not realize why you have this headache, because you are not aware of the fact that you have been grinding your teeth.
-Take note of any headaches you have, and if you cannot attribute them to another source, please give us a call to set up an appointment with Dr. Jack Brinkley.
+Take note of any headaches you have, and if you cannot attribute them to another source, please give us a call to set up an appointment with Dr. Scott Smith.

 - Your jaw will more than likely become sore if you suffer from bruxism.
 If you wake up in the morning and have any discomfort in your jaw, you might have spent the night grinding your teeth.
 Our team can give you tips and advice for managing bruxism.